 Marketers must balance global and local needs in their campaigns.
 How do they pull it off?

-Isn’t it marvelous how richly diverse the world is?
+Isn’t it marvellous how richly diverse the world is?
 Every adage about travelling rings true when you cross borders and experience it first-hand.
 I mean, who hasn’t quaffed Sangria on a beach and waxed lyrical about the world’s wonders?

 Of course, context is everything.
 When you are tasked with the tall order of devising a brand strategy that both aligns with your company’s global message and is attuned to individual markets — differences between countries can be head-ache inducing.